yurt-page/docs/alternatives.md

 ## Decentralized protocols
 Many of them, good ideas but mostly bad implementations.
 * https://willowprotocol.org/ a protocol for peer-to-peer data stores.
 Fine-grained permissions, a keen approach to privacy, destructive edits, and a dainty bandwidth and memory footprint.
-See its a good written [Comparison to Other Protocols](https://willowprotocol.org/more/compare/index.html)
+See the [Comparison to Other Protocols](https://willowprotocol.org/more/compare/index.html)
 * IPFS, FileCoin, Veilid - a torrent like p2p file storages
 * Scuttlebutt, Hypercore - chats
 * Tangle Sync